- CLASS: Mammalia (Mammals)

 When prairie dogs from different coteries meet, there's trouble!
 To show who is the boss, they stare at each other, chatter their teeth, and flare their tail.
 These territorial arguments may last for more than 30 minutes and sometimes include fights and chases.
 And although they are territorial about their coterie, prairie dogs warn each other of invading predators or other signs of danger.

 At the turn of the 20th century, an estimated five billion prairie dogs lived on millions of acres of grass prairies across western North America.
 Since then, the prairie dog population has dropped by 98 percent.
-The Mexican prairie dog Cynomys mexicanus is endangered, and the Utah prairie dog Cynomys parvidens was saved from extinction by the Endangered Species Act but is still considered an endangered species.
+The Mexican prairie dog Cynomys mexicanus is endangered.
+The Utah prairie dog Cynomys parvidens was saved from extinction by the Endangered Species Act but is still considered an endangered species.

-Unfortunately, ranchers have long viewed prairie dogs as pests that compete with their livestock for food.
-Because they eat as much as seven percent of a ranch's forage, prairie dog elimination programs have been under way for decades in the American West.
+Ranchers have long viewed prairie dogs as pests that compete with their livestock for food.
+Because the little rodents can eat as much as seven percent of a ranch's forage, prairie dog elimination programs started decades ago in the American West.
 Now, a growing number of experts argue that prairie dogs may, in fact, be helpful to ranchers and others.
-The prairie dog is an important part of the prairie ecosystem.
-Prairie dogs' churning activities aerate the soil to allow for more water penetration, while their nitrogen-rich dung improves the quality of the soil and vegetation.
-The prairie dog also supports a wide variety of species in another way: foxes, coyotes, weasels, snakes, hawks, eagles, and the endangered black-footed ferret are some of the many predators that rely on prairie dogs for food.
+Prairie dogs are an important part of the prairie ecosystem.
+Their churning activities aerate the soil to allow for more water penetration.
+Their nitrogen-rich dung improves the quality of the soil and vegetation.
+Prairie dogs also support a wide variety of wildlife in another way: many predators rely on them for food.